ClickHouse/ClickHouse/docs/README.md

 ### Common Recommendations

-- When searching a position for your text try to place it in the most anticipated place.
+- When searching for a position for your text, try to place it in the most anticipated place.
 - Group entities.
-For example, if several functions solve similar tasks or belong to specific group by use case or an application type, place them together.
+For example, if several functions solve similar tasks or belong to a specific group by use case or an application type, place them together.
 - Try to avoid slang.
 Use the most common and specific terms possible.
 If some terms are used as synonyms, state this explicitly.
 - Add examples for all the functionality.
-Add basic examples to show, how the function works by itself.
-Add use case examples to show how the function participate in solving specific tasks.
+Add basic examples to show how the function works by itself.
+Add use case examples to show how the function participates in solving specific tasks.
-- Any text concerning politics, religion or other social related themes are strictly prohibited in a documentation, examples, comments, and code.
+- Any text concerning politics, religion, or other social related themes are strictly prohibited in all the ClickHouse texts.
 - Proofread your text before publishing.
 Look for typos, missing punctuation, or repetitions that could be avoided.

 <a name="templates"/>